-However as per section 19 (4A) of MGL, PAN is not mandatory for a non-resident taxable person who may be granted registration on the basis of any other document as may be prescribed.
+Also, as per Section 25(7) PAN is not mandatory for a nonresident taxable person who may be granted registration on the basis of any other document as maybe prescribed.

-Q 12.
-Whether the Department through the proper officer, can suo-moto proceed with registration of a Person under this Act?
+Q12.
+Whether the Department through the proper officer, can suo-moto proceed to register of a Person under this Act?

 Ans.
 Yes.
-In terms of sub-section (5) of Section 19, where a person who is liable to be registered under this Act fails to obtain registration, the proper officer may, without prejudice to any action that is, or may be taken under the MGL, or under any other law for the time being in force, proceed to register such person in the manner as may be prescribed.
+In terms of sub-section (8) of Section 25, where a person who is liable to be registered under this Act fails to obtain registration, the proper officer may, without prejudice to any action which may be taken under this Act, or under any other law for the time being in force, proceed to register such person in the manner as is prescribed in the Registration rules.

-Q 14.
-Whether the Registration granted to any person is permanent?
+Q14.
+Whether the Registration granted to any person is permanent?4.

 Ans.
 Yes, the registration Certificate once granted is permanent unless surrendered, cancelled, suspended or revoked.

-Q 15.
-Is it necessary for the UN bodies to get registration under MGL?
+Q15.
+Is it necessary for the UN bodies to get registration under GST?

 Ans.
-All UN bodies Consulate or Embassy of foreign countries and any other class of persons so notified would be required to obtain a unique identification number (UIN) from the GST portal.
+Yes.
+In terms of Section 25(9) of the CGST/SGST Act all notified UN bodies, Consulate or Embassy of foreign countries and any other class of persons so notified would be required to obtain a unique identification number (UIN) from the GST portal.
 The structure of the said ID would be uniform across the States in conformity with GSTIN structure and the same will be common for the Centre and the States.
-This UIN will be needed for claiming refund of taxes paid by them and for any other purpose as may be prescribed in the GST Rules.
+This UIN will be needed for claiming refund of taxes paid on notified supplies of goods and services received by them, and for any other purpose as may be notified.

 Q 16.
 What is the responsibility of the taxable person supplying to UN bodies?